oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/sales/website-guest-quick-order.rst

 Configure Quick Order Form Settings per Website
 ===============================================

-To enable the quick order form per website both for the registered and guest users:
+To configure the quick order form and its options per website both for the registered and guest users:

 1. Navigate to **System > Websites** in the main menu.
 2. For the necessary website, hover over the |IcMore| **More Options** menu to the right of the necessary website and click |IcConfig| to start editing the configuration.